Evangelism Myth #10: Postmodern teenagers aren’t interested in conversations about the gospel.

 - If you connect with your students via social media texting or email, regularly pass along D2S’s free weekly devotional Soul Fuel.
 This engaging resource uses popular movies, songs, topics or trends to challenge teenagers with spiritual truth.
 It will help your students learn how to turn everyday conversations toward the gospel message.

 - Check out Dare 2 Share’s youth group curriculum offerings.
-Each of the following do a fantastic job preparing your teens to engage others in open, honest dialogue about the gospel: Life in 6 Words: The GOSPEL Explored; GOSPEL Journey Adventure; Reach Out, Don’t Freak Out.
-D2S is running a Curriculum Discount during August, so now’s a great time to pick one up one of them.
-You can get 12% off at checkout if you enter the coupon code 2012BCK2SCHOOL.
+Each of the following do a fantastic job preparing your teens to engage others in open, honest dialogue about the gospel: SALT… creating thirst, Life in 6 Words: The GOSPEL Explored; GOSPEL Journey Adventure; Reach Out, Don’t Freak Out.

 Don’t buy the myth that teenagers aren’t interested in talking about the gospel.
 Engage with them yourself.
 And even better, prepare your students to initiate spiritual discussion about the best news on the planet.